mm80843/T3.5/docs/bp_1.md

 ### Restrictions and limitations

-A number of limitations and constraints were identified for this specific measure:
+A number of limitations and constraints have been identified for this specific measure:
+- Most of today's offerings cannot automatically close the locker door.
+Therefore, there is minimal contact
 - Older adults' perceptions of technology and barriers to interaction.
 - Non-acceptance by users
 - Vandalism
 - System crash
 - Power outages
-- Need for strict sanitation measures in the area where the lockers are located
+- Need for strict hygiene measures in the area where the lockers are located
-- Limited capacity if the user does not pick up the goods quickly
+- Limited capacity if the user does not collect the goods quickly

 ### Transmission

-Both
+Direct contact & Fomite

 ### Scale